moncla-lab/nextstrain-narrative-hpai-north-america/narratives/nextstrain-narrative-hpai-north-america_HPAI-in-North-America.md

 ### Onward spread
-One reason we have seen such rapid spread throughout the continent is likely due to the virus spreading with the movement of wild birds.
+One hypothesis for why we have seen such rapid spread throughout the continent is likely due to the virus spreading with the movement of wild birds.
+The natural reservoir species for avian influenza viruses are wild, aquatic, migratory birds.
+Bird migration patterns can be described by flyways, of which the US has 4: Atlantic, Mississippi, Central, and Pacific.
+To investigate whether H5Nx viruses in North America cluster by flyway, we took each sequence from North America and colored it by the flyway of the US state the virus was sampled from.

-Coloring by migratory flyway, we can see that the main branch originating from Europe was introduced to the Atlantic flyway, whereas the smaller branch introduced from Asia entered via the Pacific flyway.
-Viruses largely cluster within flyways with some transmission between flyways.
+Coloring by migratory flyway, we can see that the bottom of the tree has a big blue branch, and a smaller, divergent yellow branch.
+The main, blue branch represents the introduction originating from Europe that resulted in intensive onward transmission.
+This reconstruction suggests that this main introduction occurred via the Atlantic flyway.
+In contrast, the smaller branch at the bottom represents the myriad introductions from Asia, that we infer occurring via the Pacific flyway.
+Across the tree, we see that viruses largely cluster with other viruses sampled in the same flyway or in the adjacent flyway.
+This pattern is consistent with transmission predominantly within flyways, with some transmission between flyways.

 # [What is unique about this outbreak?](https://nextstrain.org/groups/moncla-lab/h5nx/north-america/ha?c=Domestic_Status&d=tree,map&p=grid&r=division)